rcaproni/bttf_clock/README.md

   ![Alt text](images/led_case.jpg?raw=true "Title")

-- Webserver: The original rpoject used a NTP client to syn the time over internet.
-I ended up implementing an webserver with many configurations for the clock and did not use the NTP.
-Webserver based in Kris Kasprzak code https://github.com/KrisKasprzak/ESP32_WebPage
+- Webserver: The original project used an NTP client to sync the time over the internet.
+I ended up implementing a web server with many configuration options for the clock and did not use the NTP.
+The webserver based in Kris Kasprzak code https://github.com/KrisKasprzak/ESP32_WebPage
-  - The configuration of the time and date is done by, first, clicking in the Get Local Time button.
-This will fill the fields with values of the current time in the device webserver is being accessed.
-After, clicking in
-  - "Prog RTC Time" button will program the RTC module with the local time.
-Button "Get RTC Time" will get the curret time by RTC.
+  - The configuration of the time and date is done by first clicking the "Get Local Time" button.
+This will fill the fields with the current time from the device where the web server is being accessed.
+Then, clicking the "Prog RTC Time" button will program the RTC module with the local time.
+The "Get RTC Time" button will retrieve the current time from the RTC.
-  - Led bightness and Display brightess sliders will change the brighness of the led strip and the time displays.
+  - The LED brightness and display brightness sliders will adjust the brightness of the LED strip and the time displays.
-  - Scene setup is a TODO.
-The objective is to change the color and brightness nf the led strip according to current time.
+  - Scene Setup is a TODO; the goal is to change the color and brightness of the LED strip according to the current time.